The Chinese Art of Creating Wealth

 Festivals and Celebrations

-Rituals are an essential factor in creating the psyche necessary to be wealthy.
-These acts provide structure and a sense of continuity in daily life.
+Rituals are an essential factor in cultivating the mindset necessary to become wealthy.
+These acts provide structure and continuity in daily life.

 The Chinese Art of Creating Wealth

 Worshipping the God of Wealth is mostly a symbolic ritual.
-Understanding the key principles of the art of acquiring wealth is essential.
+Understanding the key principles of acquiring wealth is essential.

 Consider the interests of the group.
-This means considering the needs of others and putting them ahead of your own.
+This means considering others’ needs and putting them ahead of your own.
 In Chinese philosophy, wealth is created when we focus on society’s needs and social harmony.

 Practice Fair Trade.
 Wealth is a win-win proposition.
 When we conduct our business with this aim, we want the other party to benefit from doing business with us.
 This builds trust and ensures continuity.
 It will also inevitably lead to mutual prosperity.